ZaidArman/ORM_Series/README.md

 This Django project serves as a comprehensive tutorial for learning Django ORM.
 It covers a wide range of topics starting from basic CRUD operations to more advanced concepts such as model relationships, queryset optimization, transactions, and more with SQLite3 and PostgreSQL.

-Each topic is accompanied by example code and explanations to help you understand the concepts thoroughly.

 ## Features

 - Basic CRUD operations with Django models